LIFE STORY

 But there are large areas of countryside where people rarely venture.

-In the Tanzawa hills just outside Tokyo it was thirty years before someone came across the remains of downed wartime plane.
+In the Tanzawa hills just outside Tokyo it was thirty years before someone came across the remains of a downed wartime plane there.

 The trails nearby are often crammed with weekend hikers.
-But no one had ventured onto the steep slopes alongside.
+But no one, it seemed, had ventured onto the steep slopes alongside.

 In the remote headwaters of the Mibu river on the western and rarely visited side of the Southern Alps I once came across what I am sure was a small Red Army camp.